 - Serve with sliced fruit and a big glass of milk.

-If you’ve ever had fried bread, this will bring back delightful memories.
+If you’ve ever had fried bread as a child, this will bring back those delightful memories.

 With a 14 or 16″ cast iron skillet you can make 2 or 3 egg-in-the-baskets at one time.
 This would be a great meal skill to teach to your younger children.
 Demonstrating and allowing him or her to help the first two or three times will allay any fears and you will be able to slowly work yourself out of a job!

-Much is gained in a family at mealtime~ it is the best time to communicate, plan ahead, relieve stress, build camaraderie, and laugh together.
+Also, much is gained in a family at mealtime.
+It’s the best time to communicate, plan ahead, relieve stress, build camaraderie, and laugh together.
 It is one of the major things to which I can attribute our family closeness.